 If you are struggling with cocaine addiction, you are not alone.
 Coke is an extremely addictive substance and it can take just one use to cause a person to become hooked.
 You may find yourself trying to hide your cocaine use, but once people begin to find out, loved ones may push you away.
 They may feel as though you are “throwing your life away,” and even if they don’t find out, they may notice a shift in your mood and not know how to react.
 They might see you excitable, elated, and talking constantly one minute, only to find that you’re exhibiting signs of severe depression or agitation the next.
 This can be confusing and because they don’t know how to approach you, they might begin avoiding you.

 When it reaches that point, you know you’re stuck in the vicious grip of cocaine addiction.
-You feel hopeless because you feel like you cannot function without blow.
+You feel hopeless because you feel like you cannot function without cocaine.
 Addiction does not have to continue to define you.
 You do not have to continue suffering from the destructive power of cocaine.
-You can get the help that you need; the help that you deserve, at Vantage Point of Northwest Arkansas.
+You can get the help at a treatment center and rehab that you need; the help that you deserve, at Vantage Point of Northwest Arkansas in Fayetteville.

 Helping a Loved One or Family Member Get Treatment

 Watching a loved one fall into the grips of cocaine addiction can be heartbreaking, frustrating, and angering.
 It is difficult to understand how addiction can overpower another person.
 It’s easy to say, “Just stop,” but addiction isn’t that simple.
 You might think that the cocaine abuse is nothing more than a passing phase, however, that is typically not the case.
 You’ve started to notice a change in your loved one’s mood, sudden need for money, and increased problems in school or at work.
 It’s time to consider looking into treatment and rehab for your loved one.
 Here are some suggestions for ways you can help your loved one seek treatment and rehab for cocaine addiction: